 If you designated your spouse as a beneficiary on a pension, life insurance policy, annuity, or any other contractual arrangement involving ongoing payments, divorce would generally eliminate their rights unless your property settlement agreement provides for the designation to remain in effect.
 If you don’t want them to keep benefiting from such an arrangement, terminate their beneficiary status as soon as possible.
 Financial institutions have no way of knowing that a divorce has occurred and may make payments that you have to fight to get back.

-If you are in the process of getting a divorce, Haas Tharrington can help you protect your estate by ensuring that every beneficiary designation and legal document are updated.
+If you are in the process of getting a divorce, Haas & Associates can help you protect your estate by ensuring that every beneficiary designation and legal document are updated.
 To schedule a consultation with one of our estate planning attorneys, contact us or call (919) 783-9669 today.